xdarklight/gigabyte_ambientled_ctrl/README.md

 | ---------------------------- | ------------------- | ------------------------ | ------------------- | ---------------------------- |
 | GA-Z170X-Gaming 7 (rev. 1.0) | :x:                 | :white_check_mark:       | :white_check_mark:  | untested (most probably: no) |

+icon meanings:
+:x: = not supported by this script (but support by the hardware)
+:white_check_mark: = supported by this script
+:heavy_minus_sign: = not supported by the hardware

 License
 -------